Helperbird/website/src/pages/help/manage-my-helperbird-pro-subscription.md

 ### Steps to Manage Subscription

-1. **Access Manage Page**: Visit the [Helperbird Manage Page](https://payments.coffeeandfun.com/p/login/cN214adE29toci4bII).
+**Step 1**: Access Manage Page: Visit the [Helperbird Manage Page](https://payments.coffeeandfun.com/p/login/cN214adE29toci4bII).

-2. **Login**: Click "Login" and enter your email.
+**Step 2**: Login: Click "Login" and enter your email.

-3. **Email Verification**: Check your email for a verification code.
+**Step 3**: Email Verification: Check your email for a verification code.

-4. **Enter Code**: Submit the code on the manage page.
+**Step 4**: Enter Code: Submit the code on the manage page.

-5. **Dashboard Access**: You'll be directed to the Helperbird dashboard.
+**Step 5**: Dashboard Access: You'll be directed to the Helperbird dashboard.

-6. **Manage Subscription**: Subscription details and management options are available on the dashboard.
+**Step 6**: Manage Subscription: Subscription details and management options are available on the dashboard.

 ## How to Cancel My Helperbird Pro Subscription

 ### Steps to Cancel Subscription

-1. **Go to Manage Page**: Navigate to the [Helperbird Manage Page](https://payments.coffeeandfun.com/p/login/cN214adE29toci4bII).
+**Step 1**: Go to Manage Page: Navigate to the [Helperbird Manage Page](https://payments.coffeeandfun.com/p/login/cN214adE29toci4bII).

-2. **Login Procedure**: Click "Login" and provide your email.
+**Step 2**: Login Procedure: Click "Login" and provide your email.

-3. **Receive and Enter Code**: Obtain the code from your email and enter it.
+**Step 3**: Receive and Enter Code: Obtain the code from your email and enter it.

-4. **Dashboard Redirection**: You'll be taken to the Helperbird dashboard.
+**Step 4**: Dashboard Redirection: You'll be taken to the Helperbird dashboard.

-5. **Cancel Subscription**: Find the "Cancel subscription" button in your subscription details.
+**Step 5**: Cancel Subscription: Find the "Cancel subscription" button in your subscription details.

-6. **Confirm Cancellation**: Click to confirm and complete the cancellation process.
+**Step 6**: Confirm Cancellation: Click to confirm and complete the cancellation process.

 ## Need More Help?